siddhinimbalkar036/hack_project/README.md

 ## Project Abstract
-This project is blockchain-powered crowdfunding platform built on the Polygon Mumbai Testnet.
+This project is blockchain-powered crowdfunding platform built on the Polygon Amoy Testnet.
 It allows user to create fundraising campaigns, donate using MATIC, and earn NFT rewards based on their contribution level.

 key features: